-XRP, or Ripple to us common folk, has been gaining steam for quite some time.
+XRP, or Ripple Coins to us common folk, has been gaining steam for quite some time.

 As of right now, most are claiming it’s in the top 5 cryptocurrencies around.

-Instead, today we’ll be focusing on where to buy Ripple coin, and how you can do it.
+Instead, today we’ll be focusing on where to buy Ripple coins, and how you can do it.

-Without further delays, let’s scroll on down and see what awaits us.
+Without further delays, let’s scroll down and see what awaits us.